elemprod/lptask/README.md

 of inactivity.
 * RAM and ROM resources are limited.

-Low-power embedded systems typically only require hard real time performance for a small subset of their tasks and often don't require hard real-time performance at all.
+Low-power embedded systems typically only require hard real-time performance for a small subset of their tasks and often don't require hard real-time performance at all.
 These systems can live within a cooperative scheduler's constraints, saving the overhead and complexity required by a typical